 sACN and Art-Net are both based on UDP data and so can coexist on the same network.

 Artistic Licence Support Map

 The sACN protocol has been added to the entire range of Artistic Licence ethernet-to-DMX512 nodes.
 In parallel with this, Artistic Licence continues to develop and promote Art-Net in order to give its customers the widest range of options.
-Artistic Licence has not made any decisions about whether it will support RDMnet when it is completed.
+Artistic Licence will support RDMnet when it is completed.

 The ArtDmx packet within Art-Net is used to achieve the same results as the sACN protocol – to move DMX512 packets over a network.
 While both can handle non-zero start code packets – the primary purpose is zero-start code data – lighting levels.

 Both protocols achieve this by putting a packet wrapper around a frame of up to 512 channel levels.
 The sACN wrapper is setup in such a way that it can be understood by a full ACN product.
 This does mean that the wrapper is significantly larger than it would otherwise need to be, but given modern bandwidths this is not really a problem.